 He is a Rotten Tomatoes-approved critic, accredited by the Cannes Film Festival and Toronto International Film Festival, is a member of the International Cinephile Society (ICS), GALECA (The Society of LGBTQ Entertainment Critics), the International Press Academy and is the founder/owner of AwardsWatch.
 You can follow him on Twitter at @awards_watch.
 He can be reached at email@example.com.

 Rubin is the Executive Editor of AwardsWatch.
-He is also the founder and publisher of Cinemalogue, a partner publication in the coverage of the international film festival circuit.
+He is also the Founder, Executive Editor and Principal Critic of Cinemalogue—a partner in international film festival coverage.

 Mina is a foreign correspondent for AwardsWatch and the co-founder of The Syndicate, an online news agency that offers original content services to several film brands including Empire Magazine’s Middle East edition and the Dubai Film Festival.
 Takla has attended, covered and written from over 10 film festivals online including the Dubai International Film Festival, Abu Dhabi Film Festival, Cannes, Venice and Annecy Film Festivals.

 He been following the Oscar race since 2000 with accurate, office-pool winning predictions year after year.
 He writes monthly in Empire Arabia, the Arabic version of the world’s top cinema magazine and conducts press junkets with Hollywood stars in the UK and the US.
 He holds a Master’s degree in Strategic Marketing from Australia’s Wollongong University and is currently based in Dubai, UAE.
 You can find Mina on Twitter at @mnm.

 Valerie is a military veteran, movie nerd and freelance writer.
 As a lover of Japanese animation, comics, and all things film, she is passionate about inclusion across all entertainment mediums.
 She has reported from the Sundance Film Festival and SXSW Film Festival and from the Cannes Film Festival for AwardsWatch in 2019.
 You can find Valerie on Twitter at @ValerieComplex.